jianshu93/Range_expansion_competition/README.md

 ### results-figure3.R

 This script visualizes mean abundance over time for the long-term (100 generations) simulations.
 It requires that this data exist in folder /Data and can be used to recreate Figure 3 in the main text.

+### results-figure4.R

+This script visualizes the sensitivity of the shape of the expanding wave over time, with respect to four parameters (both alphas and Gs).
+It depends on estimated exponents in the folder /Data and can be used to recreate Figure 4 in the main text.

+### results-fit-growth, results-fit-dispersal

+These scripts create 3D plots to visualize the fit of the growth and dispersal models with the lowest AIC.
+They can be used to recreate Figs. S3, S4.

+### results-bootstrap-growth, results-bootstrap-dispersal

+These scripts visualize the uncertainty in the parameter estimates of the best-fitting growth and dispersal models.
+They can be used to recreate Figs. S7, S8.

+### results-figure-sensitivity-all.R

+This script visualizes how range expansion is impacted by varying different parameters.
+It requires simulation data that can be generated using analysis-simulations-long-sensitivity-alphanm.R and extensions of it for parameters alphamn, Gn, and Gm.
+It can be used to recreate Fig. S9.

+## results-figure-sensitivity-wave.R

+This script visualizes the fit of the exponential model to the front of the expanding wave.
+It can be used to recreate Fig. S10.

+### results-figure-sensitivity-wave2.R

+This script visualizes the sensitivity of the shape of the expanding wave over time, with respect to four parameters (both alphas and Gs).
+It covers a wider range of values (75-125%) than Fig. 4.
+It can be used to recreate Fig. S11.